A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

-To elucidate the orbital character of molecular energy levels near the Fermi level, we have plotted the real-space distribution of the molecular orbitals for selective 4d and 3d metallocenes as shown in Fig.~\ref{fig:Levels}.
-Because the metal center occupies a site with $S_{10}$ symmetry, the five $d$ orbitals are split by the crystal field into three sets: a nondegenerate $d_{z^2}$ orbital and two doubly degenerate pairs, $(d_{xz},d_{yz})$ and $(d_{x^2-y^2},d_{xy})$.
-The carbon atoms of the cyclopentadienyl (Cp) ligands form $\pi$ molecular orbitals that interact with the metal $d$ orbitals.
-In particular, the $e_{1g}$ Cp molecular orbitals hybridize with the $(d_{xz},d_{yz})$ orbitals, leading to an increase in their energy.
-In contrast, the $e_{2g}$ Cp orbitals hybridize with the $(d_{x^2-y^2},d_{xy})$ orbitals, resulting in a lowering of their energy.
-The orbital $d_{z^2}$ does not exhibit a significant direct overlap with the ligand orbitals and is therefore expected to lie lowest in energy.
-Although the molecular orbitals retain a predominantly metal-$d$ character, hybridization with the $\pi$ orbitals is substantial, as shown in Fig.~\ref{fig:Levels}.
-In the case of $^*$MoCp$_2$, the Jahn–Teller distortion lifts the degeneracy of the $(d{x^2-y^2}, d_{xy})$ doublet, thereby avoiding single occupation of degenerate states and stabilizing the system by lowering the total energy.
-This degeneracy is restored in the ionic species Mo$^+$Cp$_2$, where the molecular symmetry is recovered.
-In both the neutral and ionic cases, strong hybridization occurs between the $(d_{xz}, d_{yz})$ orbitals and the $e_{1g}$ orbitals of the Cp rings, resulting in an upward shift of these energy levels.
-VCp$_2$ and Cr$^+$Cp$_2$ display similar $d$-electronic structures; however, the HOMO–LUMO gap is larger for Cr$^+$Cp$_2$.
-This difference should be taken into account when analyzing the MAE results discussed in Section~\ref{anisotropic}.
+To understand the electronic structure near the Fermi level, we first discuss the crystal-field splitting of the metal $d$ orbitals.
+Figure~\ref{fig:Levels} shows the real-space distributions of representative molecular orbitals for selected metallocenes.
+For the metallocenes that preserve the $S_{10}$ symmetry, the crystal field splits the five $d$ orbitals into three groups: a nondegenerate $d_{z^2}$ orbital and two doubly degenerate pairs, $(d_{xz},d_{yz})$ and $(d_{x^2-y^2},d_{xy})$.
+The carbon atoms of the cyclopentadienyl (Cp) ligands form $\pi$ molecular orbitals that hybridize with the metal $d$ orbitals.
+In particular, the $e_{1g}$ ligand orbitals interact with the $(d_{xz},d_{yz})$ orbitals, increasing their energy.
+In contrast, the $e_{2g}$ orbitals hybridize with the $(d_{x^2-y^2},d_{xy})$ orbitals, lowering their energy.
+Since the $d_{z^2}$ orbital has little direct overlap with the ligand orbitals, it is expected to remain the lowest in energy.

+To complement the real-space visualization of the molecular orbitals, we performed a quantitative orbital projection analysis.
+For most of the investigated metallocenes, the HOMO and LUMO are predominantly derived from the transition-metal $d$ orbitals, which contribute between 40\% and 70\% of the total orbital character.
+The $\pi$ orbitals of the Cp rings contribute less than 40\% in most cases, indicating that the molecular orbitals near the Fermi level retain a predominantly metal-$d$ character despite the metal-ligand hybridization.
+There are, however, some exceptions.
+In MnCp$_2$, the HOMO has mainly Cp $\pi$ character, with about 60\% contribution from the ligands and only 29\% from the Mn $d$ orbitals.
+Similarly, the HOMOs of Mo$^+$Cp$_2$ and Cr$^+$Cp$_2$ are largely composed of Cp $\pi$ orbitals, but the contribution from the metal center is negligible.

+Figure~\ref{fig:Levels} also illustrates the effect of Jahn-Teller distortion on the molecular orbitals.
+In $^*$MoCp$_2$, the distortion lifts the degeneracy of the $(d_{x^2-y^2},d_{xy})$ doublet, removing the single occupation of degenerate orbitals and lowering the total energy.
+After ionization, the molecular symmetry is restored in Mo$^+$Cp$_2$, and the degeneracy of the doublet is recovered.
+In both systems, the $(d_{xz},d_{yz})$ orbitals strongly hybridize with the $e_{1g}$ orbitals of the Cp rings, shifting these antibonding states to higher energies.